List of 40 Famous Forests in India to visit

 Hotel in Great Himalayan National Park

 Accommodation is available around the jungle.
-There are few hotels, homestays, etc. for stay.
+There are a few hotels, homestays, etc., where you can stay.
 Within the wilderness, forest department rest houses and bungalows are found.

 13. Bhagwan Mahaveer Sanctuary and Mollem National Park, Goa

 It’s another protected forest within the dense greenery of the Western Ghats, also known as the Bhagwan Mahavir National Park.
-The famous Dudhsagar Falls lies here.
+The famous Dudhsagar Falls lie here.

 Mollem National Park